 Nails.
-We often don’t think about them unless it’s when we develop a hangnail or decide they need a color change in the form of a manicure.
-However, our nails can provide clues for systemic diseases and keep an eye out for any changes can be beneficial to our health.
-Some nail disorders can be quite easily fixed but others are worth discussing with your healthcare provider to check for a more serious illness.
+We often don’t think about them unless we develop a hangnail or decide that they need a color change in the form of a manicure.
+However, our nails can provide clues for systemic diseases and we should keep an eye out for any changes can be beneficial to our health.
+Some nail disorders can be easily fixed, but others are worth discussing with your healthcare provider to check for a more serious illness.

 Some nail signs worthy of a second glance and maybe even a trip to your health care provider include:

 Brittle nails are weak nails that often split, peel, flake, or crumble.
 While this can occur in older patients, brittle nails are more common in women than in men.[3,4] These weak nails can be due to vitamin deficiency and the brittle nails usually improve with supplemental biotin and oral bioactive collagen peptide.
 Topical retinoids have also helped improve the nail surface area; your care provider can help determine which treatment plan is best for your nails.

 Pitting refers to small dents or pits that occur in the nail bed.
 These small notches in the nail bed commonly occur in patients with psoriasis.
 However, they can occur in other skin conditions and very often can occur without a clear reason or disease.
 While oral and injectable medications can help improve symptoms of pitting nails associated with psoriasis, steroids, and vitamin D analogs can be helpful as well.